Scalable Quantum-Classical DFT Embedding for NISQ Molecular Simulation: Computational Methods

 \subsection{Active Space and Quantum Solver Details}

-All embedded quantum calculations employed a fixed active space of six spatial orbitals, while the number of active electrons was systematically increased as (2e,6o), (4e,6o), (6e,6o), and (8e,6o).
-This protocol enables controlled analysis of correlation recovery and active-space saturation effects across chemically distinct systems.
+All embedded quantum calculations employed a fixed active space of six spatial orbitals (2e–8e,6o scaling).
+This compact choice balances chemical completeness with NISQ hardware constraints: it captures dominant valence correlation while delegating dynamic correlation to the DFT bath.
+Larger $\pi$-spaces like CAS(10,10) exceed current qubit limits for aromatic systems such as naphthalene.

-Second-quantized molecular Hamiltonians were mapped to qubit operators using parity mapping~\cite{Seeley2012parity} combined with symmetry-based qubit tapering~\cite{Bravyi2017tapering} to reduce the required qubit count.
+The Second-quantized Hamiltonians used parity mapping~\cite{Seeley2012parity} combined with symmetry-based qubit tapering~\cite{Bravyi2017tapering} to reduce the required qubit count.
 The UCCSD ansatz was initialized from a Hartree–Fock (HF) reference state and implemented using a single Trotter step.
-Variational parameters were initialized from a seeded Gaussian distribution with standard deviation $\sigma = 0.001$, ensuring reproducibility and keeping the ansatz close to the HF reference, which improves local curvature estimation and stabilizes convergence of the L-BFGS-B optimizer.
-VQE optimization was performed using L-BFGS-B~\cite{Byrd1995} with a maximum of 50 iterations and an energy convergence tolerance of $10^{-6}$.
+Variational parameters were initialized from a seeded Gaussian distribution with standard deviation $\sigma = 0.001$, ensuring reproducibility and keeping the ansatz close to the HF reference, which improves local curvature estimation and stabilizes convergence.
+VQE optimization was performed using L-BFGS-B~\cite{Byrd1995} with a maximum of 500 iterations and an energy convergence tolerance of $10^{-6}$.
 A callback was used to record energy evaluations during optimization, and all expectation values were computed using an exact (noiseless) quantum estimator, isolating embedding and algorithmic performance from hardware noise effects.